 Most people would agree these girls are not successful, because their failures and mistakes have obvious consequences for the future.

 One failure or mistake does not define your daughter.
 It’s only one picture frame in the entire video of your daughter’s life.

 Some of the most successful people in the world’s eyes were “failures” in High School.
 Many millionaires were High School dropouts.

-I am not suggesting your daughter drop out of school, but it brings us back to what is real success, and what does that look like for your daughter.
+I am not suggesting your daughter drop out of school, but it brings us back to what is a real success, and what that looks like for your daughter.

 It’s really important to look deep inside your heart.
 What do you believe about your daughter?
 Do you believe she is successful or a failure?

 Because what you believe is going to impact how you look at her and treat her.